 Usually, chargers for personal electronics and shavers can handle both voltages but check the adapter to see if this applies to your appliances.

-Look at the image below to know what to look for.
+Look at the image above to know what to look for.
 Our plugs are round two-prong plugs, with or without grounding.
 Make sure to buy a travel adapter before you leave home if your plugs look different.

 Dutch medical care is considered one of the best in the world.
 You can find well-equipped modern hospitals in all major towns and cities nationwide.
 Doctors, nurses, dentists, and other healthcare professionals will speak English.